BenTennyson4/lstm-rnn-stock-prediction/README.md

 Output: After running the script, the predicted price for the next day will be printed, and plots of training and validation loss as well as RMSE will be generated.

-## License
-This project is licensed under the MIT License – see the LICENSE file for details.

 ## Contact
 Maintainer: Ben Tennyson